ACF

 Two certification tracks.

-• CPKB Certificate — required for manufacturers (including contract manufacturers), issued per dosage form, valid five years.
+• CPKB Certificate - Required for manufacturers (including contract manufacturers), issued per dosage form, and valid for five years.

-• Certificate of Compliance with CPKB Aspects — for non-contract manufacturers, offered as Gradual Type A (10 quality-system aspects) or Type B (focused baseline); may cover multiple dosage forms, valid five years.
+• Certificate of Compliance with CPKB Aspects - Intended for non-contract manufacturers, offered as Gradual Type A (covering 10 quality-system aspects) or Type B (covering baseline aspects).
+This certificate may cover multiple dosage forms and is also valid for five years.

 Digital workflow and service clocks.

-Applications are filed online; BPOM conducts document verification within seven working days.
-After payment, BPOM coordinates inspections within 20 days and issues decisions within 35 days for cases not requiring inspection.
-Processing follows “clock on/off” rules with up to three data-request cycles of 20 days each.
+Applications must be submitted online.
+BPOM will verify documentation within seven working days.
+Following payment, inspections are coordinated within 20 days, and decisions are issued within 35 days for cases that do not require inspection.
+The process follows a “clock on/off” principle, allowing up to three data-request cycles of 20 days each.

 Renewals and changes (risk-based).

-Administrative changes (e.g., name/address without relocation) can be decided without inspection.
-Certain technical changes and renewals may trigger inspection depending on risk and recent oversight history.
+Administrative changes, such as name or address change without relocation, can be approved without inspection.
+Certain technical changes and renewals may trigger inspection depending on risk level and recent oversight history.
 Late renewals must re-apply as new.

 Joint-use of facilities (Obat Kuasi/PKRT).

-Cosmetic facilities may share production lines with quasi-drugs (Obat Kuasi) and/or household health supplies (PKRT) with prior approval, backed by cleaning validation and capacity documentation.
+Cosmetic manufacturing facilities may share production lines with quasi-drugs (Obat Kuasi) and/or household health supplies (PKRT) with prior approval.
+Such arrangements must be backed by cleaning validation and capacity documentation.
 Approvals follow the validity of the CPKB certificate.

 Sanctions and enforcement.